What Trap do I use?

 Where can I buy a trap?

-As well as local stores like Hunting and Fishing and the farm supply stores, Predator Free Taupo will have traps available.
-Contact Robin Ellis for more details. (robyn
+As well as local stores like Hunting and Fishing and the farm supply stores, Predator Free Taupo has traps available - check out our Trap Library.
+Contact Robin Ellis for more details - firstname.lastname@example.org.

 How do I record my catches?

-Once you are registered and logged in you can record your catches right here.
-Records from Predator Free Taupo will be submitted in bulk periodically to Trap.NZ which is the national recording database.
+Trap.NZ is the national recording database.
 Trap.NZ has been developed with the support of WWF and Groundtruth Limited.
 It has been operating since 2014 and is used by over 380 groups throughout New Zealand.

 Trap Management Tips